Tropical fish and corals insufficiently protected

 "Marine areas only protect closely related species, i.e. from the same families.
 Other species families receive little or no protection," sums up David Mouillot.
 The reason is simple: in the absence of a global conservation strategy, marine protected areas are very unevenly distributed across the planet.
 While there are many around Europe, or between Australia and New Caledonia, for example, there is a significant deficit in the South, particularly in the Caribbean and Africa.

 These disparities often reflect inequalities in economic development, but also political will: in the northern hemisphere, and for developed countries with a strong environmental commitment, the protection effort is substantial, whereas in the southern hemisphere, certain countries are lagging behind in the actions they have taken.
-"We need to refocus the creation of new areas on priority zones: regions with a concentration of ancient and poorly protected lineages, which are highly exposed to human activities, particularly in the Atlantic, South-East Pacific and Indian Oceans," asserts David Mouillot.
+"We need to refocus the creation of new areas on priority zones: regions with a concentration of ancient, poorly protected lineages that are highly exposed to human activity, particularly in the Atlantic, South-East Pacific and Indian Oceans," asserts David Mouillot.
 "To preserve the genetic heritage and functioning of ecosystems, areas must now include the evolutionary history of species in their objectives".